About Cultural Resources

 Our office reviews all demolition permits to ensure that the structure proposed for demolition is not on the Maryland Inventory of Historic Properties.
 We also review projects such as telecommunication towers and Community Block Development Grants to ensure compliance with State and Federal Preservation Laws.
 Note that many times, projects also have to undergo a State review if any federal or State funds or approvals are required.
 Our office also helps to coordinate these reviews with the State Historic Preservation Office to help streamline an applicant’s review process.

-- Current ResearchOver the years, the County has undertaken a number of grant projects in order to learn more about, document, and preserve the County history!
-Most recently, the County completed a three-year archaeological and historical review of historic Generals Highway through a partnership with the Maryland State Highway Administration and with funding from the MDOT Transportation Enhancement Program.
+- Current ResearchOver the years, the County has undertaken a number of grant projects in order to learn more about, document, and preserve the County history, such as a recent three-year archaeological and historical review of historic Generals Highway through a partnership with the Maryland State Highway Administration and with funding from the MDOT Transportation Enhancement Program.
+You can find more exciting projects and resources on our Heritage Resources page.